logseq/docs/CONTRIBUTING.md

 A feature page has a specific format as described in https://docs.logseq.com/#/page/Feature.
 Use the `Feature` template when starting a new page.
-Please filling in as many of the properties and headers as you can.
+Please fill in as many of the properties and headers as you can.
 If you only know enough to fill in parts of a page, that's fine.
 Just add a `TODO Write Something Descriptive Here #docs` with what's left to do.